Cisco-Talos/mutiny-fuzzer/readme.md

 is found here:

 1. Harnesses
-    * Some basic harnesses have been included to interact with `mutiny.py --feedback`(preferred) and/or campaign_mode.py
+    * Some basic harnesses have been included to interact with `mutiny.py --crashes`(preferred) and/or campaign_mode.py
-    * e.g. : `python ~/mutiny-fuzzer/mutiny.py corpus/test.fuzzer -i 192.168.0.1 --feedback 192.168.0.1:60000 --timeout .4`
+    * e.g. : `python ~/mutiny-fuzzer/mutiny.py corpus/test.fuzzer -i 192.168.0.1 --crashes 192.168.0.1:60000 --timeout .4`
     * And then on the target: `gdb -ex "source ~/mutiny-fuzzer/harnesses/gdb_fuzz_harness.py" --args <args...>`
 2. mutiny\_prep.py campaign mode:
     * The -c \<folder\> will try to dump all sessions out of a .pcap into different .fuzzers inside \<folder\>.